-In July 2020, Crispijn de Koning (25, left), together with his partner Erik Messemaker (25, right), launched the alternative to coffee they developed: Verum.
-Nine months later it is in cup form in one of the largest supermarkets in the Netherlands.
+Young entrepreneurs Crispijn and Erik want the world of their healthy coffee'.
+In July 2020 Crispijn de Koning (25, left), together with his partner Erik Messemaker (25, right), launched their alternative to coffee: verum† Nine months later, it is in cup form in one of the largest supermarkets in the Netherlands.
 From now on via the webshop and from April 20 at Jumbo.

-The result is a hot drink, packed in powder form in a sachet with a taste that is between coffee and cocoa.
+The result is a hot drink, powdered in a sachet with a taste that is somewhere between coffee and cocoa.
 But the gentlemen wanted to make it even better.
-“We went in search of even more real coffee taste and we wanted it in cups,” Crispijn de Koning describes the latest development..
+“We went in search of even more of the real coffee taste and we wanted it in cups,” Crispijn de Koning explains the latest development..

 Corona crisis: from the office to people at home

 Initially, the plan was to introduce Verum to office locations.
 But yes, that was not really going to work in corona year 2020. ,, As an entrepreneur, you have to be flexible and see opportunities, so we quickly shifted the focus to people at home.
 Until now we do this via our own webshop and the demand is only increasing.
 We already wanted to introduce our cups at the end of last year, but we noticed that the mix did not have a consistent quality at that time.
 We then spent nights in our Belgian production hall and tasted and mixed until we had the perfect and above all constant composition.
 At the same time, we were looking for an alternative to aluminum, so that our cups are now also made of biodegradable material.
 It is better to introduce a little later, but perfectly, than a little earlier and not get it quite right.”